steveblue/architect/ARTICLE.md

-I 🤓out on build tooling.
+I 🤓 out on build tooling.

 Since Angular 2 was in released I've been experimenting with different ways to build apps.
 Most developers don't need to worry about how their application is built because @angular/cli makes it so easy.
 The cli hides all the complexity and for good reason.
 Engineers need to focus on implementing features and bugfixes.
 Let's face it.
 Building complex enterprise applications is difficult.
 It can be a lot of work to put all the pieces together, let alone make build tooling do things like code split an application.

-In Build Angular Like An Architect (Part 1) we look at why someone would want to write a custom Angular build.
-I then detail how to code a new Builder with @angular-devkit and execute the Builder with the Architect CLI.
+In Build Angular Like An Architect (Part 1) we briefly look at why someone would want to write a custom Angular build and how we got here.
+We then scaffold a new Builder using the API provided in @angular-devkit/architect package, code the build with RxJS Observables and learn how to extend the @angular/cli with a new production build that bundles Angular with Closure Compiler instead of Webpack.

-You can check out the final code [in this Github repository](https://github.com/steveblue/architect).
+You can check out the code [in this Github repository](https://github.com/steveblue/architect).

 ### How did we get here?